amannn/action-semantic-pull-request/README.md

           # validation of the PR title and the pull request checks remain pending.
           # Note that a second check will be reported if this is enabled.
           wip: true
+          # When using "Squash and merge" on a PR with only one commit, GitHub
+          # will suggest using that commit message instead of the PR title for the
+          # merge commit, and it's easy to commit this by mistake.
+Enable this option
+          # to also validate the commit message for one commit PRs.
+          validateSingleCommit: true
 ```

 ## Event triggers